Bachelor of Music

-Students are offered a wide variety of performing experiences through the philharmonia (orchestra), wind symphony, concert bands, marching band, collegiate chorale, a cappella choir, women’s chorus, men’s chorus, university choral society, opera theater, vocal chamber lab, jazz lab bands, brass choir, trumpet ensemble, trombone choir, horn ensemble, sax ensemble, classical and jazz guitar ensembles, percussion ensemble, gamelan ensemble, opera theater, new music ensemble and numerous other chamber ensembles and jazz combos.
+Students are offered a wide variety of performing experiences through the philharmonia (orchestra), wind symphony, concert bands, marching band, collegiate chorale, a cappella choir, women’s chorus, men’s chorus, university choral society, opera theater, vocal chamber lab, jazz lab bands, brass choir, trumpet ensemble, trombone choir, horn ensemble, sax ensemble, classical and jazz guitar ensembles, percussion ensemble, gamelan, Afro-Caribbean ensemble, opera theater, new music ensemble, early music ensemble and numerous other chamber ensembles and jazz combos.

-An instructional music computer lab features 20 Macintosh systems equipped with both a computer and electronic keyboard.
+A new instructional music computer lab features 20 Macintosh systems equipped with two keyboards: a computer keyboard and an electronic keyboard.
 The installed software package enables students to sing into the computer, the computer to sing back to the students and the two to work simultaneously on varied projects.
 All the computers are attached to a central laser printer capable of printing complete musical scores.